EtienneWarneck/Gallerye/README.md

 Group project during Bootcamp in Fullstack development.

-Project: Gallerye is an open-source E-commerce art site that allows artists and art collectors to buy/sell artworks directly sourced from other individuals.
+Project: Gallerye is an open-source E-commerce art site that allows artists and art collectors to buy/sell artworks directly sourced from other individuals and to filter artworks by prices or year.
 It represents a virtual gallery similar to Saatchi.com or Arnet.com.

 Tools: HTML, CSS, AWS, SQL, Sequelize, Photoshop.